Launch Event: 2022 Survey of the Virtual Exchange Field Report

 12:00 pm - 1:00 pm U.S. Eastern Time

-On November 15, 2022, the Stevens Initiative will release the 2022 Survey of the Virtual Exchange Field Report.
-At this launch event the following day, the report’s authors will give an overview of the third iteration of this annual survey, highlighting key findings and implications for the virtual exchange field.
-They’ll also share about a new qualitative research effort providing rich details about different exchanges.
-Join us to hear from survey respondents and virtual exchange advocates about their virtual exchange programs and their experience contributing to the survey, and learn how you can use this report at your institution.
+On November 15, 2022, the Stevens Initiative released the 2022 Survey of the Virtual Exchange Field Report.
+At this launch event, the report’s authors give an overview of the third iteration of this annual survey, highlighting key findings and implications for the virtual exchange field.
+They also share about a new qualitative research effort providing rich details about different exchanges.
+Hear from survey respondents and virtual exchange advocates about their virtual exchange programs and their experience contributing to the survey, and learn how you can use this report at your institution.
 You can read the report here.

 Henry Shepherd (@StevensInit) is Assistant Director of the Stevens Initiative.
 Prior to joining the Aspen Institute, he was a student in the Master of Science in Foreign Service program at Georgetown University, where he was research assistant to former Assistant Secretary of State Chester Crocker.
 Earlier, he coordinated the volunteer training program at Soliya, a New York-based organization that facilitates virtual exchange between young people in Western and predominantly Muslim societies.
 As an undergraduate at Brown University, he helped launch Strait Talk, an international initiative that conducts youth dialogue across the Taiwan Strait.
 He is from Boston.